Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: MAP Inference

 We first evaluate the scalability of ADMM when solving piecewise-linear MAP problems and compare with MOSEK's interior-point method.
 Figures~\ref{fig:linear} (normal scale) and~\ref{fig:linear-log} (log scale) show the results.
-The running time of the interior-point method quickly explodes as the problem size increases.
+The running time of the IPM quickly explodes as the problem size increases.
 The IPM's average running time on the largest problem is about 2,200 seconds (37 minutes).
-This demonstrates the limited scalability of the interior-point method.
+This result demonstrates the limited scalability of the interior-point method.
 In contrast, ADMM displays excellent scalability.
 The average running time on the largest problem is about 70 seconds.
-Further, the running time grows linearly in the number of potential functions and constraints in the HL-MRF, i.e., the number of subproblems that must be solved at each iteration.
-The line of best fit for all runs on all sizes has $R^2 = 0.9972$.
+Further, the running time appears to grow linearly in the number of potential functions and constraints in the HL-MRF, i.e., the number of subproblems that must be solved at each iteration.
+The line of best fit for all runs on all sizes has a coefficient of determination $R^2 = 0.9972$.
 Combined with Figure~\ref{fig:linear}, this shows that ADMM scales linearly with increasing problem size in this experiment.
-We emphasize that the implementation of ADMM is research code written in Java and the interior-point method is a commercial package running as native code.
+We emphasize that the implementation of ADMM is research code written in Java and the IPM is a commercial package compiled to native machine code.

 We then evaluate the scalability of ADMM when solving piecewise-quadratic MAP problem and again compare with MOSEK.
 Figures~\ref{fig:quad} (normal scale) and~\ref{fig:quad-log} (log scale) show the results.
 Again, the running time of the interior-point method quickly explodes.
-We can only test it on the three smallest problems, the largest of which took an average of about 21,900 seconds to solve (over 6 hours).
+We can only test it on the three smallest problems, the largest of which took an average of about 21k seconds to solve (over 6 hours).
 ADMM again scales linearly to the problem ($R^2 = 0.9854$).
 It is just as fast for quadratic problems as linear ones, taking average of about 70 seconds on the largest problem.
-The dramatic differences in running times illustrate the superior utility of our ADMM-based algorithm for these problems.